-Employing a unique case-based approach Ham's Primary Care Geriatrics continues to be your comprehensive source of clinical solutions for this challenging population.
-This gerontology medical reference book features an interdisciplinary perspective that empowers you with team-oriented knowledge on the best diagnosis treatment and management strategies available to address the complex needs of older adults.
+- Features an interdisciplinary perspective to provide team-oriented knowledge on the best diagnosis, treatment, and management strategies available to address the complex needs of older adults.

 Contains a new chapter on Lesbian, Gay, Bisexual, Transgender (LGBT) Medicine in Older Adults, as well as completely revised or rewritten chapters on rehabilitation, infectious disease, and urinary incontinence.

 Provides up-to-date information on key topics such as opioid management and polypharmacy, the “geriatric emergency room,? cultural humility in the care of older adults, and the five signs of problematic substance abuse.

 Includes key learning objectives and USMLE-style questions in every chapter.

 Online extras include dizziness, gait, and balance video resources, a dermatology quiz, and a Cognitive Status Assessment with tests and patient teaching guides.

 Enhanced eBook version included with purchase.
 Your enhanced eBook allows you to access all of the text, figures, and references from the book on a variety of devices.